So here's the deal

 Weird New Jersey

-My fiction has appeared or will appear in:
+My fiction has appeared in:

 Alfred Hitchcock’s Mystery Magazine